 Conclusion

-The devaluation of majority-black neighborhoods is sapping their residents on average of approximately $48,000 per home, amounting to $156 billion in cumulative losses.
-There is much to lose and gain in black communities.
-Segregation did negatively impact the neighborhood conditions – fewer quality schools – that reduce the prices of homes within them.
+The devaluation of majority-black neighborhoods is penalizing residents on average $48,000 per home, amounting to $156 billion in cumulative losses..
+Over the years, segregation negatively affected neighborhood conditions—fewer quality schools, in particular—and reduced the prices of homes.
 However, differences in home and neighborhood quality do not fully explain the lower prices.
-In addition, there are positive but overlooked assets in black communities like walkability of black neighborhoods and their access to public transportation.
+In addition, there are positive but overlooked assets in black communities like walkability of black neighborhoods and access to public transportation.

-Because of bias, there is value lost among housing assets in black communities.
+At least in part because of bias, there is value lost among housing assets in black communities.

-More research is needed, but the findings black children born into low-income families appear to higher incomes as adults if they grew up in metro areas where homes were properly assessed.
+More research is needed, but the finding that black children born into low-income families achieve higher incomes as adults if they grew up in metro areas where homes were less devalued is noteworthy.
 Future research should investigate the devaluation of property as an active agent that worsens outcomes for blacks and their children.
-The varied decisions that go into the home prices – zoning laws, assessments of comparable home prices, appraisals, etc. – could potentially influence individuals’ social mobility and ostensibly the development of neighborhoods.
+The varied decisions that go into the home prices—zoning laws, assessments of comparable home prices, appraisals, etc.—could potentially influence individuals’ social mobility and ostensibly the development of neighborhoods.

 The undervaluation of black assets in housing markets has important social implications.
-Black home-owners realize lower wealth accumulation, which, among other effects, makes it more difficult to start and invest in business enterprises and afford college tuition for their children.
-Again, more research is needed but the findings warranted future investigations around the impact of property devaluation on social mobility.
+Black homeowners realize lower wealth accumulation, which, among other effects, makes it more difficult to start and invest in business enterprises and afford college tuition for their children.
+Again, more research is needed but the findings here warrant future investigations around the impact of property devaluation on social mobility.
 We hope to better identify some of the causes for this devaluation—including potential psychological mechanisms—in subsequent research.

-Some of the most enduring and pernicious effects of the more than 350 years of slavery, Jim Crow racism, as well as de jure and de facto segregation in the U.S., have been the internalization of stereotypes, insults and dehumanizing innuendos about black people, stemming from the malevolent use of such tropes by the (white) people in power to justify discrimination – what researcher describe as unconscious bias.
-Our findings generally corroborate the presence of unconscious bias – ingrained stereotypes and automatic associations of a particular group–and even outright discrimination and racism.
+Some of the most enduring and pernicious effects of the more than 350 years of slavery, Jim Crow racism, as well as de jure and de facto segregation in the U.S., have been the internalization of stereotypes, insults, and dehumanizing innuendos about black people, stemming from the malevolent use of such tropes by the (white) people in power to justify discrimination—what researchers describe as unconscious bias.
+Our findings generally corroborate the presence of unconscious bias, ingrained stereotypes and automatic associations of a particular group, and even outright discrimination and racism.

-Our findings support prior research that located the presence of discrimination by eliminating commonly held causes of price differences including education, lower home quality and crime.
-We can see the effect of negative beliefs of blackness on assets, but in the absence of representative survey data on racist beliefs at the metropolitan scale, we can’t see the degree and nature of devaluation in the context of cities.
-Our future work will include more attitudinal data to see how people of varying neighborhoods view each other and themselves.
+By eliminating commonly held causes of price differences including education, lower home quality, and crime, we can see the effect of negative beliefs of blackness on assets.
+But in the absence of representative survey data on racist beliefs at the metropolitan scale, we can’t see the degree and nature of devaluation in the context of cities.
+Our future work will include more qualitative survey data to see how people of varying neighborhoods view each other and themselves.